ccoolbaugh/FloWave.US/README.md

 By contributing your code, you agree to license your contribution under the terms of the MIT License.

 ## License
-* *FloWave.US* is license under the MIT [license](https://github.com/ccoolbaugh/FloWave.US/blob/master/LICENSE "License").
+* *FloWave.US* is licensed under the MIT [license](https://github.com/ccoolbaugh/FloWave.US/blob/master/LICENSE "License").
 * Third-party software (ginputc.m and imgaussian.m) are used according to their respective license agreements.

 ## Remarks
 Thank you for your interest in *FloWave.US*.
-We hope the program continues to improve and become a community effort to provide high quality, efficient, and inexpensive data processing solutions for ultrasound blood flow research.
+We hope the program continues to improve and becomes a community effort to provide high quality, efficient, and inexpensive data processing solutions for ultrasound blood flow research.

 If you find *FloWave.US* useful in your research, please consider citing the following: